viktor-nikolov/viktorn-files-for-articles/vintage_teardown_metra_blansko_pu_500/README.md

 The device was exported to the capitalist West.
 I know because I found an Anglo-German user guide for PU 500 on [ElektroTanya](https://elektrotanya.com/).
 I re-uploaded it [here](https://github.com/viktor-nikolov/viktorn-files-for-articles/blob/main/vintage_teardown_metra_blansko_pu_500/metrablansko_pu500_qu500_multimeter_manual.pdf).
 I guess the production ended in the early 90s (the communist rule in Czechoslovakia ended in November 1989, and Metra Blansko started to face fierce competition on the open market).

-I started having electronics as a hobby about six years ago so  I'm used to modern equipment.
+I started having electronics as a hobby about six years ago, so  I'm used to modern equipment.
 Therefore, I find the following quirks of this device amusing:

 - You have to fiddle with it almost before every use.
   Before turning it on, you zero the needle mechanically by a screw on the movement.